-Berkeley Lab has an opening for an HR Business Partner to provide full-cycle Human Resources support and consultation to our Energy Services Area, which is comprised of the Advanced Light Source, Chemical Sciences, Molecular Foundry, and Materials Sciences Divisions.
-Supporting two Senior HR Business Partners, you will provide effective HR expertise to support Division managers and employees across a broad range of HR needs.
-The ideal candidate has wide-ranging experience within the areas of Talent Management, Employee and Labor Relations, Compensation & Benefits, Performance Management, Diversity, Equity & Inclusion and is knowledgeable of applicable employment policy, laws and collective bargaining agreements.
+Berkeley Lab has a new opening for a hands-on HR Business Partner to provide full-cycle Human Resources support and consultation to our Energy Services Area, which is comprised of four divisions: the Advanced Light Source, Chemical Sciences, Molecular Foundry, and Materials Sciences Divisions.
+Supporting two Senior HR Business Partners, you will provide effective consultative and tactical HR expertise to support Division managers and employees across a broad range of HR needs.
+The ideal candidate has wide-ranging experience within the areas of Talent Management, Compensation & Benefits, Performance Management, Employee and Labor Relations, and Diversity, Equity & Inclusion and is knowledgeable of applicable employment policy, laws and collective bargaining agreements, and is comfortable providing both consultative and tactical support.
 This is a great opportunity to work with an experienced HR team to expand your HR skills and build a rewarding career with a highly regarded research institution!

 What You Will Do:

 Partnerships & Relationships - Proactively identify opportunities to partner with management to develop and implement innovative and lasting solutions.
 Build credibility and trust by resolving employee concerns through reliable and prompt resolution, clear documentation and follow-through.
 Partner effectively with functional HR groups, including HR Shared Services Center, Talent Acquisition, Compensation & Benefits, Employee & Labor Relations, Diversity Equity & Inclusion and Learning & Development.

 Compensation - Perform timely and accurate salary analysis for pay actions, including hires, classification, reclassifications, job audits and equity adjustments.
 Play a key role in the annual salary management process while working in close collaboration with the Senior HR Business Partner.